 China has become increasingly accessible over the past few years for disabled visitors.
-While for people with physical handicap who visit China for the first time, there might still be some concerns and uncertainties to be solved.
+While for people with a physical handicap who visit China for the first time, there might still be some concerns and uncertainties to be solved.
 So we think it is time to provide some useful tips for you to plan a safe and enjoyable trip.

-Once given the permission, ask the doctor for some medicines you need and make sure that these medicines are allowed in China.
+Once given permission, ask the doctor for some medicines you need and make sure that these medicines are allowed in China.
 Please keep a doctor’s letter and a copy of the prescription containing your name and address to prove your ownership of these medicines when you go through customs.